amphp/http-server/docs/classes/websocket.md

 This method gets called each time a new data frame sequence is received.

+{:.note}
-> Note: the second parameter is not a string, but a [`Websocket\Message` extends `Amp\ByteStream\Message`](../../byte-stream/message) [@TODO bogus link, Amp\ByteStream\Message docs missing], which implements Promise.
+> The second parameter is not a string, but a [`Websocket\Message` extends `Amp\ByteStream\Message`](../../byte-stream/message) [@TODO bogus link, Amp\ByteStream\Message docs missing], which implements Promise.
 The yielded Promise will return a string or fail with a ClientException if the client disconnected before transmitting the full data.

 ## `onClose(int $clientId, int $code, string $reason)`